lumirth/warlock/README.md

 ```
-Last updated on 2023-04-05
+Last updated on 2023-04-23

 Changes include:
-- New "On Parsing Queries" section under "Structure"
+- Add #Errors subsection under #Usage
+- Add text on outside-of-container development under #Prerequisites
+- Update #Structure to reflect current project frameworks
+- Add note on feather files in regards to databases
+- Remove commit reference for RateMyProfessor and give example in README
 ```

 # Table of Contents